Skip to Content

 Storing your riding boots correctly can also extend their lifespan.
 Boots should be stored in a cool, dry place, away from direct sunlight that can dry out the material, especially leather.
 Boot trees or stuffings can help maintain the shape of tall boots and prevent unsightly creasing.

-I typically store my boots in cotton bags when I travel; this keeps them clean and together.
-However, never store your boots while they’re still damp or wet – this can lead to mold, a nasty smell, and, eventually, material degradation.
+When I travel, I typically store my boots in cotton bags, which keeps them clean and together.
+However, never store your boots while they’re still damp or wet—this can lead to mold, a nasty smell, and, eventually, material degradation.

 Regular checks for wear and tear are also crucial.
 Pay attention to the soles, heels, and stitching.
 Any loose threads, worn-down soles, or cracks in the upper are signs your boots might need professional repair or replacement.